-OVERCOME your fear of the dentist
+How can you overcome your fear of the dentist?

 Do you feel mild anxiety or an all-consuming fear that prevents you from attending dental appointments?
 Learning to overcome this nervousness will allow for regular check-ups.
 This means that potential problems are caught early on before they escalate to something that requires extensive treatment, higher costs and sometimes pain.

 Here are our top tips for getting yourself on the path towards being comfortable in the dentists’ chair…

 You can use the power of social media to follow your own dental practice, or search for a new one if needed.
 This allows you the opportunity to browse images of the practice and the team.
 You can see some of the dental work and the type of treatments the practice provides.
 You can even message them with questions if you want to.
 In this way, you can get to know your dental practice right from the comfort of your own home.
 This can help you to feel more at ease and ready to step through the doors for an appointment.

 Many dental practices will allow patients to come in to meet the team and have a look around prior to booking an appointment.
 This allows you to arrive safe in the knowledge that you won’t be having any treatment at all this time.
 It’s simply an exercise to familiarise yourself with the surroundings.

 Many dental practices encourage patients to do this if they feel it will help them.
 So just phone up and ask if and when this would be possible.
 There really is no need to be scared of the dentist!

 Once you are comfortable with the surroundings of the practice, you need to ensure that you trust and feel at ease with your dentist, too.

 Ask if you can book a consultation rather than a dental check-up, and if it makes you feel more relaxed, perhaps request that this is conducted in an office or room other than the surgery itself.
 Tell the dental team that you are nervous about dental appointments and they will usually be more than happy to help you and suggest useful tips that have worked with other patients too.